If you are considering applying for a Lowe’s credit card, you will definitely want to read this review first.

 Now pay attention because many are confused as to how this works!

-It gives 5 percent cash back on Lowe’s purchases but only if you don’t use the “special financing”.
+It offers 5% cash back on Lowe’s purchases but only if you don’t use the “special financing”.
 If you opt for a financing offer (available on single-receipt purchases of $299+ for six months and $599+ for 18 months), you won’t get the 5 percent rebate.
 It’s one or the other, not both.

 The biggest negative is what you will see in the fine print if you look closely…